Social Security and Trends in Wealth Inequality

 Date Written: February 29, 2020

-Recent influential work finds large increases in inequality in the U.S., based on measures of wealth concentration that notably exclude the value of social insurance programs.
+Recent influential work finds large increases in inequality in the U.S. based on measures of wealth concentration that notably exclude the value of social insurance programs.
 This paper revisits this conclusion by incorporating Social Security retirement benefits into measures of wealth inequality.
-Wealth inequality has not increased in the last three decades when Social Security is properly accounted for.
+We find that top wealth shares have not increased in the last three decades when Social Security is properly accounted for.
 This finding is robust to assumptions about how taxes and benefits may change in response to system financing concerns.
-When discounted at the risk-free rate, real Social Security wealth increased substantially from $5.6 trillion in 1989 to just over $42.0 trillion in 2016.
-When we adjust for systematic risk coming from the covariance of Social Security returns with the market portfolio, this increase remains sizable, growing from over $4.6 trillion in 1989 to $34.0 trillion in 2016.
-Consequently, by 2016, Social Security wealth represented 58% of the wealth of the bottom 90% of the wealth distribution.
-Redistribution through programs like Social Security increases the progressivity of the economy, and it is important that our estimates of wealth concentration reflect this.
+When discounted at the risk-free rate, real Social Security wealth increased substantially from $4.9 trillion in 1989 to $52.6 trillion in 2019.
+When we adjust the discount rate for long-run macroeconomic risk, this increase remains sizable, growing from over $4.0 trillion in 1989 to $41.2 trillion in 2019.
+Consequently, by 2019, Social Security wealth represents 59% of the wealth of the bottom 90% of the wealth distribution.
+This finding is robust to potential changes to taxes and benefits in response to system financing concerns.

 Keywords: Social Security, Inequality, Top Wealth Shares